Union Square is the closed part of Union Street between Paternoster Row and Harris Street, Pyrmont.

-Pyrmont Bridge was built between 1855 and 1858 from Market Street wharf in the city to end of Union Street.
+Pyrmont Bridge was built between 1855 and 1858 from Market Street wharf in the city to the end of Union Street.
 It was a toll bridge constructed by the Pyrmont Bridge Company.
 In 1859 they went on to build Pyrmont Bridge Road which veered off Union Street and then continued across Blackwattle Swamp to Glebe.

 Union Square was created in 1998 with the closure of Union Street.
 It contains the Pyrmont War Memorial which was unveiled on 8 April 1922 by NSW Governor Sir Walter Davidson.
 The memorial contains the names of around 750 local men who served in World War 1.
-It is surmounted by an angel of peace carrying a shield inscribed ‘Their names liveth for evermore’.
+The memorial is surmounted by an angel of peace carrying a shield inscribed ‘Their names liveth for evermore’.